Sign In to see current Signals.

 |It was the negative week for the iShares MSCI Pacific ex-Japan (EPP).
 During the week, the EPP gave back -0.27 points, or -0.58%, and closed at 46.00 on Friday, June 14, 2019.
 Weekly volume was -45% below average. |

 A long-term downtrend had started on January 26, 2018 at 50.33 and reached 39.42 on December 26, 2018.
 EPP lost 10.91 points, or 21.68%, in 47 weeks.
 Price is near the Fibonacci 61.8% retracement level.
 The Fibonacci retracement level is considered a support/resistance level.

 Medium-term trend: [See EPP medium-term trend chart]

-A medium-term downtrend had started on January 26, 2018 at 50.33 and reached 44.78 on February 9, 2018.
-EPP lost 5.55 points, or 11.03%, in 2 weeks.
-The chart has formed a Symmetric Triangle chart pattern.
-The downtrend resistance line (46.10) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
-EPP may retest the broken resistance line.
-It is considered to be a support line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+A medium-term uptrend had started on December 26, 2018 at 39.42 and reached 47.21 on May 3, 2019.
+EPP gained -7.79 points, or -19.76%, in 18 weeks.
+The chart has formed a Rectangle chart pattern.
+The price is near the trend resistance line (45.96).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a medium-term trend.